ud-ai-journey/ud-ai-journey/day_73/README.md

 - Added better error recovery
 - Improved engine state management
 - Added detailed logging

+## Current Status
+- The application supports English language only
+- TTS functionality is implemented with pyttsx3
+- Audio playback is available in audio mode
+- Text mode is available as an alternative

 ## Next Steps
 - Further testing of TTS functionality